iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Baire Category, Metric Topologies.md

 **Remarks**

-A nowhere dense set is a set that is not dense.
-A dense set is a set $M\subseteq X$ such that $\overline M = X$.
-Dense and nowhere dense are mutually exclusive, however, there are sets that are neither dense, nor nowhere dense, those sets that are neither, can be divided into sets with empty interior, and without empty interior, nowhere dense sets are from the former category, and it's a stronger set of such category.
+Dense and nowhere dense are mutually exclusive, however, there are sets that are neither dense, nor nowhere dense.
+The Cantor set is a nowhere dense set, and the rationals is a dense set, (So are the numbers with finitely many digits expansion, a subset of the rationals. )

 #### **Thm-2 | Complement Topology**